2025 – 2026 Board Members

 Devon Boulay

-Karen Korpinen, Treasurer
+Karen Korpinen, Treasurer (she/her)

 Karen is an Accounting and Audit Senior Associate at Meyers Brothers Kalicka PC in Holyoke, MA.
 She has an MBA from Clark University, an MSA from Merrimack College, and has worked in various administrative roles in the nonprofit and higher education sectors.
 She has served as the Treasurer for NPC since 2016, when she frequented NPC regularly with her two children.

-Laura Frogameni, Preschool & Partnership Coordinator, Northampton Public Schools
+Laura Frogameni, Preschool & Partnership Coordinator, Northampton Public Schools (she/her)

-Laura (she/her) is a lifelong educator.
+Laura is a lifelong educator.
 From her first job as a childcare assistant to coordinating the work of the Early Childhood Center, developing environments and learning opportunities for children, families, and educators is the work that inspires her.
 She’s a passionate supporter of early education and care partnerships.
 Banded together, public schools, community-based centers, and family child care programs can offer increasingly equitable access to quality programs for all kinds of learners.
 Laura holds licenses in Department of Elementary and Secondary Education (DESE) grades 1-6, Department of Early Education and Care (EEC) Director, Preschool Teacher, and Toddler Teacher, as well as a Montessori Primary Teacher Certification.

 Stella Conyer, Secretary